What is Low Testosterone?

 Taking Vitamin D supplements (This study showed an increase in testosterone related to Vitamin D intake)

-Firstly, if you’re not yet sure whether your partner has low testosterone, don’t jump to conclusions!
-If they are showing signs of low libido, it can be caused by many things - from stress to doing too little exercise.
-Check out our article here to find out more about the causes of low libido.
+If you’re not sure whether your partner has low testosterone or not, don’t jump to conclusions!
+If they are showing signs of low libido, remember that this can be caused by many things: from stress levels to a lack of exercise.
+You can learn more about the causes of low libido in men here.

 If your partner does have low testosterone, bear in mind that this doesn’t always result in low libido.
 Have an open conversation about your sex life with your partner, without judgment, and find out how each of you are feeling.

 If your partner is experiencing symptoms of low libido, the most important thing here is to not catastrophize the situation.
-It's important that you aren't expecting too much from your partner - there are loads of other ways to connect sexually, and this will lead to increased intimacy.
-Be that sexual or emotional.
+It's important that you aren't expecting too much from your partner if they are struggling.
+Remember, there are plenty of ways to connect sexually, and this will lead to increased intimacy both on a sexual and emotional level.

-You could take a bath together every now and again, or plan date nights where it can be just you two together with no distractions.
+Try to engage in activities like taking a bath together every now and again, or planning date nights where you don't bring your phones with you.
 You may find spending more time just kissing and caressing one another's bodies will get your partner in a better headspace for sex.
 Don't be afraid to get experimental!

 It's all too easy to jump to the conclusion that your partner's low libido is caused by a lack of attraction.
-Keep in mind that your partner IS still attracted to you, and their decreased libido is a natural result of their low testosterone.
-Having this awareness and understanding of what they’re going through will help ease off any tension within the relationship.
+Keep in mind that your partner is still attracted to you, and their decreased libido is a natural result of low testosterone.
+Maintaining this awareness and understanding of their experience will help to ease related tension within the relationship.

-There are so many ways to support them, it might mean going on doctor visits with them, helping them seek sex therapy for erectile dysfunction or just checking in every now and again to see how they’re feeling.
-Also - letting them know you're still attracted to them, and that you care for them will also ease off any shame or guilt they may be feeling.
+There are so many ways to show support.
+This might mean joining them on doctor visits, helping them to seek therapy for erectile dysfunction, or just checking in every now and again to see how they’re feeling.
+It also helps to ease off any shame or guilt they may be feeling by letting them know that you're still attracted to them, and that you care for them.